Assyrian people: Pre-Christian history

-Assyria is the homeland of the Assyrian people; it is located in the ancient Near East.
-In prehistoric times, the region that was to become known as Assyria (and Subartu) was home to Neanderthals such as the remains of those which have been found at the Shanidar Cave.
+Assyria is the homeland of the Assyrian people, located in the ancient Near East.
 The earliest Neolithic sites in Assyria belonged to the Jarmo culture c.
 7100 BC and Tell Hassuna, the centre of the Hassuna culture, c.
 6000 BC.

 The history of Assyria begins with the formation of the city of Assur, perhaps as early as the 25th century BC.
-During the early Bronze Age period, Sargon of Akkad united all the native Semitic-speaking peoples (including the Assyrians) and the Sumerians of Mesopotamia under the Akkadian Empire (2335–2154 BC).
-The cities of Assur and Nineveh (modern-day Mosul), which was the oldest and largest city of the ancient Assyrian Empire, together with a number of other towns and cities, existed as early as the 25th century BC, although they appear to have been Sumerian-ruled administrative centres at this time, rather than independent states.
-The Sumerians were eventually absorbed into the Akkadian (Assyro-Babylonian) population.
+During the early Bronze Age period, Sargon of Akkad united all the native Semitic-speaking peoples, including the Assyrians, and the Sumerians of Mesopotamia under the Akkadian Empire (2335–2154 BC).
+At this time, the city of Assur already existed and would later become the heart of the Assyrian Empire.
+Nineveh, although settled earlier, became the largest and most important city of the Assyrian Empire, particularly during the Neo-Assyrian period in the 8th and 7th centuries BC.
+At its height, Nineveh was considered the largest city in the world, surpassing even Babylon in size and influence, and some scholars suggest that the famed Hanging Gardens, often associated with Babylon, might have actually been located in Nineveh.
+Prior to Nineveh's ascendancy, the Assyrian city of Nimrud (also known as Kalhu) held the title of the world's largest city during the reign of Ashurnasirpal II in the 9th century BC, serving as the imperial capital and a major center of power and culture.
+In their early stages, Assyrian cities such as Assur and Nineveh appear to have functioned as administrative centers under Sumerian control rather than as independent political entities.
+Over time, the Sumerian population was gradually absorbed into the broader Akkadian-speaking (Assyro-Babylonian) populace.
 An Assyrian identity distinct from other neighboring groups appears to have formed during the Old Assyrian period, in the 21st or 20th century BC.

-In the traditions of the Assyrian Church of the East, they are descended from Abraham's grandson (Dedan son of Jokshan), progenitor of the ancient Assyrians.
-However, there is no other historical basis for this assertion; the Hebrew Bible does not directly mention it, and there is no mention in Assyrian records (which date as far back as the 25th century BC).
+In the traditions of the Assyrian Church of the East, they are descended from Abraham's grandson, Dedan son of Jokshan, progenitor of the ancient Assyrians.
+However, there is no other historical basis for this assertion.
+The Hebrew Bible does not directly mention it, and there is no mention in Assyrian records, which date as far back as the 25th century BC.
 What is known is that Ashur-uballit I overthrew the Mitanni c.
-1365 BC, and the Assyrians benefited from this development by taking control of the eastern portion of Mitanni territory, and later also annexing Hittite, Babylonian, Amorite and Hurrian territories.
+1365 BC and the Assyrians benefited from this development by taking control of the eastern portion of Mitanni territory and later annexing Hittite, Babylonian, Amorite and Hurrian territories.
 The rise and rule of the Middle Assyrian Empire (14th to 10th century BC) spread Assyrian culture, people and identity across northern Mesopotamia.